-Whether you need to schedule wisdom teeth extractions or another dental surgery, our seven on-site dentists at My Dentist at Morgan Creek in Surrey can meet with you and determine which oral surgery options are good choices for your teeth.
+Whether you need to schedule wisdom teeth extractions or another dental surgery, our on-site dentists at My Dentist at Morgan Creek in Surrey can meet with you and determine which oral surgery options are good choices for your teeth.

 Wisdom Teeth Extractions

 Many people are born with too many teeth and too little space in their mouth.
 If your jawbone is too small to accommodate wisdom teeth, your teeth may become impacted and trapped.
 Impacted and trapped teeth cause pain and the roots may disrupt neighboring teeth.

 Fortunately, our team of general dentists can remove extra teeth and prevent pain.
 Removal is one of the easiest preventative measures for wisdom teeth complications.

 Our team will examine your teeth to determine which ones (if any) need removal.
 If you have enough space in your mouth, we won’t remove the wisdom teeth.
 Instead, you can schedule regular visits to ensure your wisdom teeth haven’t moved.

 Our team is able to meet the needs of Surrey’s residents.
 We have a large office that can accommodate you, so you don’t have to wait long for service.
 We also offer extended hours so you can fit an appointment into your busy schedule.

 If you would like more information about our wisdom teeth extractions and dental surgery in Surrey, contact us at 604-542-0123.
 We will set up a consultation so you can visit our team.
 After we have completed the x-rays, we will schedule a future appointment.

 While many people will have no trouble with their wisdom teeth, these teeth are often removed to prevent more serious issues like an abscess or cyst.
 These teeth generally begin to surface in the late teens, to early 20s, and many times, they become impacted as they develop, growing sideways into the other teeth or angled forward.